tuxera/reliance-edge/doc/quick_start_guide.md

 the project in the files redconf.h and redconf.c.
 The Reliance Edge Configuration Utility provides a graphical user interface for easily setting up these values.
 The tool is available from Tuxera: contact <support@tuxera.com>
 for details.
-See the "Product Configuration" section of the documentation for more information.
+See the "Product Configuration" section of the _Developer's Guide_ for more information.

 The interface between Reliance Edge and the underlying storage media drivers must also be set up for a project.
-Instructions for this procedure are given in the "Porting Guide" section of the documentation.
+Instructions for this procedure are given in the "Porting Guide" section of the _Developer's Guide_.

 If you have further questions about setting up your Reliance Edge project, contact <support@tuxera.com>.